Capgaronnite

 Capgaronnite (HgS•Ag(Cl,Br,I)) is a mineral that forms small tufted aggregates or isolated crystals with a maximum width of 0.02mm and a maximum length of 0.1mm.
 This mineral is related to perroudite in chemical composition and crystal structure.
 Capgaronnite is associated with secondary minerals of Cu like olivenite, cyanotrichite, and tennantite.

 Occurrence

 Capgaronnite is a rare mineral that was observed in the Cap-Garonne copper-lead mine of Var, France.
 Capgaronnite is found in cavities of Triassic Conglomerate (geology) and Sandstone.
+In Spain, capgaronnite has been found as microcrystals similar to those from the Cap-Garonne in the Cocotas mine, Tíjola, Almería province.

 Chemical properties

 The Chemical composition of capgaronnite was determined by Electron probe microanalysis of capgaronnite.
 This analysis technique uses an electron beam to bombard a sample and recording the resultant x-rays for wavelengths know to each element.
 Chemical analysis of capgaronnite is very difficult, because of the volatility of the elements.
 Silver in particular is very mobile and capgaronnite crystals, on average, are very small.
 The formation of capgaronnite likely occurs as tennantite high in Ag and Hg is decomposed in the presence of a halide solution.